Nilando/sandpit/README.md

 # Sandpit [![Tests](https://github.com/Nilando/sandpit/actions/workflows/rust.yml/badge.svg)](https://github.com/Nilando/sandpit/actions/workflows/rust.yml)
 Sandpit exposes a safe API for multi-threaded, generational, trace and sweep garbage collection.

-This document provides a high level overview, for a more detailed explanation see the documentation.
+This document provides a high level overview of Sandpit and garbage collection in general, for a more detailed explanation see the documentation.

 ## Contents
 * [Trace And Sweep GC](#toc-trace-and-sweep-gc)